Clark holds off McIlroy's challenge to win US Open

 McIlroy looked shattered after another close call in a major but said: "I'm right there, it's such fine margins."

-Underdog Clark's triumph, a fine storyline in Hollywood, means it is now 3,234 days since his last major triumph at the US PGA Championship at Valhalla in 2014.
+Underdog Clark's triumph, a fine storyline in Hollywood, means it is now 3,234 days since McIlroy's last major triumph, at the US PGA Championship at Valhalla in 2014.

-And whether at Southern Hills, Torrey Pines, the Augusta National, St Andrews or now on Los Angeles Country Club's ultra-exclusive north course, a theme has continued of the Northern Irishman just falling short - he now has 19 top-10 finishes in majors.
+And whether at Southern Hills, Torrey Pines, the Augusta National, St Andrews or now on Los Angeles Country Club's ultra-exclusive north course, a theme has continued of the Northern Irishman just falling short - he now has 19 top-10 finishes in majors, including in each of the past five US Opens.

-Speaking on Sky Sports, he added: "I have just got to keep putting myself in these positions.
+After posting a 70 to finish on nine under, he said on Sky Sports: "I have just got to keep putting myself in these positions.
 Sooner or later it's going to happen for me.

 "There are a couple of things I will rue.
 The chip on 14 being one.
 It was really hard to get the ball close but I hung in there and just didn't quite get the job done.